-Employing the driver model in the plant leads to the flow chart given in Figure 6.
-It also shows the transfer function between the power supply input voltage $u_A$ and the torque gauge output voltage $u_D$ .
+Employing the driver model into the plant leads finally to the flow chart given in figure 6.
+It also shows the transfer function between the power supply input voltage u_A and the torque gauge output voltage u_D .
 Of course, this transfer function contains all model uncertainties.
-The objective is to follow a desired reference torque $u{D,Des}(\varphi)$ by properly commanding $u_A$ .
+The objective is to follow a desired reference torque $u{D,Des}(\varphi)$ by properly commanding u_A .